tensorflow/docs/site/en/api_docs/python/tf/feature_column/categorical_column_with_vocabulary_file.md

 ```

 Example with `default_value`:
-File '/us/states.txt' contains 51 lines - the first line is 'XX', and the
+File `'/us/states.txt'` contains 51 lines - the first line is `'XX'`, and the
 other 50 each have a 2-character U.S. state abbreviation.
-Both a literal 'XX'
+Both a literal
-in input, and other values missing from the file, will be assigned ID 0.
-All
+`'XX'` in input, and other values missing from the file, will be assigned
-others are assigned the corresponding line number 1-50.
+ID 0.
+All others are assigned the corresponding line number 1-50.

 ```python
 states = categorical_column_with_vocabulary_file(